Members of a committee may consist of both members and non-members of the Council who are staff.

 The event is typically held on the third Thursday in July—though there is a push to move it to Friday in August, with an all-campus casual day and dismissal after the picnic.
 (This is something the committee should look into!)

-The primary goal of this committee is to organize and execute the Annual Egg Hunt for the greater DU community on campus.
+The primary goal of this committee is to organize and execute the Annual SpringFest and Egg Hunt for the greater DU community on campus.
 (The event takes place the day before Easter—a Saturday.)

 Note: Planning for the events starts typically three months before the event.
 Expect to meet on a monthly basis and be present at the event itself.